lingxz/blog/_posts/2017-08-11-easy-unit-testing-with-magicmock.md

 excerpt: MagicMock is incredibly useful for python unit testing in many ways.
 This is one simple use case where it is particularly convenient.
 ---

+At my internship, after writing unit tests for every tiny thing and a code review from my supervisor, I finally felt the usefulness of MagicMock.

 According to the documentation, [`MagicMock`](http://www.voidspace.org.uk/python/mock/magicmock.html#mock.MagicMock) is a subclass of `Mock` with default implementations of most of the magic methods.

 Let's say we have a function `dosomething` whose argument is an instance of class A. That class A has an attribute which is an instance of class B, and B has an attribute containing a list of objects of class C. So the function looks something like this: